-What is allowed is IVF treatment using a married couples own eggs and sperm.
-In addition, PGS and PGD treatment is allowed.
+What is allowed is IVF treatment using a married couple’s own eggs and sperm.
+In addition, PGS and PGD treatment are allowed.
 Egg freezing is allowed for the following conditions: a) cancer patients; b) diminished ovarian reserve or a family history of premature ovarian failure.

 The law states: